Exhibitions

 Illuminated Manuscripts and Manuscript Fragments 1400-1550.

 'Personified Death kills a Virgin.'
-Book of Hours leaf on vellum, early Dance of Death motif.
+Book of Hours leaf on vellum, an early Dance of Death motif.
 Made in a French or Flemish scriptorium around 1490.

 Illuminated Manuscripts and Manuscript Fragments 1400-1550.